nihr43/reproducible-pgbench/README.md

 Test 25 shows that an l2arc was worth more than 100tps over comparable test 21 - both being under the same memory limitations.

-Fitting the entire dataset into memory makes other tests less meaningful, so from here on I began putting hard limits on memory consumption.
+Fitting the entire dataset into memory makes other tests less meaningful, so from here on I began putting consistent limits on memory consumption.

 ### postgres memory vs filesystem memory